BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: EXPERIMENTS

 \subsection{Training}

 BlurBall was trained from scratch for 30 epochs using Adam.
-We experimented with pretraining the network with the badminton dataset~\cite{sun2020}, which is the closest looking sport to table tennis, but this did not yield any improvements.
-The batch size was set to 8 and the ball detector takes as input images rescaled to 288 x 512.
-We set $d$ to 2.5 and $c_{min}$ to 0.7 and start running HLSM at the beginning of the 20th epoch, similarly to the original WASB implementation.
+We experimented with pretraining the network on the badminton dataset~\cite{sun2020}, which is the closest-looking sport to table tennis, but this did not yield any improvements.
+The batch size was set to 8, and the ball detector takes as input images rescaled to 288 x 512.
+We set $d$ to 2.5 and $c_{min}$ to 0.7, and start running HLSM at the beginning of the 20th epoch, as in the original WASB implementation.
 Experiments were conducted on an NVIDIA GeForce RTX 2080 Ti.